PrincetonUniversity/nglancer-frame/README.md

 * docker-compose: A recent version of [docker-compose](https://docs.docker.com/compose/install/#install-compose) must be installed as the compose file included with this package uses a relatively new format version to allow for the `.env` file support to work.

 ## Usage
 First the images will need to be built with: `docker-compose build`; initially this will take a bit of time but should not need to be done again unless pulling new updates from this repo.
 After that simply set the variable `CVDATA` to the root of a dataset, this must be a full path to the folder, and launch the containers with `docker-compose up`.
-This will start a server running on port `8080` on your local machine that will present the selected dataset inside neuroglancer.
+A series of containers will be launched to handle a variety of different subtasks including an extremely basic website.

 On a linux desktop this would look like:
 ```
 docker-compose build
-export CVDATA=/mnt/dataset # change path to correct location
+export CVDATA=/mnt/dataset # change path to correct location for mounted volume
 docker-compose up
 ```

-This will result in output similar to:
+Once this is done open a browser and navigate to `http://localhost` and you'll find a website with links to both an iPython notebook and the neuroglancer web interface.

+## Structure
+A single docker-compose file is able to build and launch all the constituent parts, bringing up a number of subordinate tasks and an apache server acting as a reverse proxy to act as a front end.
+### apacheproxy
+This creates a simple vhost that populates several sub tree urls to different backend services.
 ```
-nglancer_1  | INFO:root:configuring neuroglancer defaults
-nglancer_1  | INFO:root:starting viewer subprocess
-nglancer_1  | INFO:root:setting viewers default volume
-nglancer_1  | INFO:root:viewer at: http://2d1e96afebd8:8080/v/3fd6db165c87e94c073947c6abacbf4cc13bf12d/
-cv_1        | INFO:root:using mounted dataset
-cv_1        | DEBUG:python_jsonschema_objects.classbuilder:Setting value for 'description' to Segmentation volume for the 3D labeled allen atlas
+/ <- this points to the flask-root application
+/testcv <- this points to the default cloudvolume launched as a service.
+/vols <- this points to the runtime configurable proxy used to setup additional volumes, neuroglancer instances, or other services
+/nglancer <- this points to the base location of the stock neuroglancer instance, while it can't be used directly due to neuroglancer design decisions it's useful for URL construction.
+/notebook <- this points to an iPython notebook server mounting the ./data folder in this project
 ```

-The 'viewer at' value above unfortunately isn't 100% accurate at this time.
-If you copy the URL from the `:` past to the end this will work as a valid url for localhost as follows: `http://localhost:8080/v/3fd6db165c87e94c073947c6abacbf4cc13bf12d/`.
-This changes with each execution of the container so you'll have to recopy this each time you launch the viewer.
+### confproxy
+This launches the http-conf-proxy developed by the jupyterhub team (details found here: https://github.com/jupyterhub/configurable-http-proxy) to use for routing requests to different backend cloudvolumes.

+### testcv
+This launches a shim that mounts a the volume located at the envvar `CVDATA`, inspects it, and serves it out as using the seunglab's 'cloud volume' tool (https://github.com/seung-lab/cloud-volume).
+If an invalid volume is found at the mounted location it generates a random cube of data for testing against instead.

+### nglancer
+This launches a small python shim to spin up the neuroglancer service and spin lock to keep it alive while the services are running.
+The default neuroglancer instance will be configured out of the box to view the cloudvolume launched by the `testcv` service.
+It also registers relevant meta-data into the redis database for use by other services to allow them to construct urls to the working instance.

+TODO: eliminate the spinlock and have it startup a properly forked service.

+### notebook
+This launches a standard datascience notebook server mounting the `./data` folder in this project to allow for a local python scratchpad system.
+The redis toolkit is installed here to allow direct access to the key value store.

+### redis
+This simply spins up an all in memory redis database to use as a key-value exchange server between several of the other services above.

+### flask-root
+This is a simple one file flask app that apache send you to by default if you go to the localhost root.
+It generates a valid link for the neuroglancer instance and provides a direct link to the notebook server to help people get started.

-## Todo
+## Stretch Work
-* Currently the URL generation is incorrect because of how neuroglancer's python tooling detects the hostname / fqdn inside a container.
-Correcting this output is currently in progress.
 * Jupyter notebook sidecar that can control the neuroglancer instance over a websocket connection.
  * Fundamentally this seems like it *should* work but the 160 byte control code has to be overcome.

-## Stretch Work
-* wrap all sub containers in apache, nginx, or similar reverse proxy system to allow for a single url set for neuroglancer, the notebook, and hide the back end services so the end user doesn't need to know anything about ports / port mapping / etc.